brege/brege.org/content/post/new-way-forward-for-deploying-brege.org.md

 ssh'ing into my Digital Ocean droplet has become rather annoying for maintaining this website.
 Particularly annoying is dealing with images on two different filesystems.
 In the [README](https://github.com/brege/brege.org/blob/master/README.md) (commit [1a0ee5a](https://github.com/brege/brege.org/commit/1a0ee5a1a946bf5ee574a4593e4e6b22d35607e3)), I describe the steps I have been doing to publish an article to https://brege.org.

-I tried implementing [this method](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-hugo-site-to-production-with-git-hooks-on-ubuntu-14-04), but it is very long and requires many modifications to the post-recieve hook to get it working on a per-user basis.
+I tried implementing [this method](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-hugo-site-to-production-with-git-hooks-on-ubuntu-14-04), but it is very long and requires many modifications to the post-receive hook to get it working on a per-user basis.

-Here I outline a way to do this without abstract toolkits.<!--more-->
+Here I outline a way to do this in a more conservative manner.<!--more-->

 ## Installation on development machine

-1. On a development laptop, Fedora, I installed Go and Hugo via
+1. On a development laptop, [Fedora](https://getfedora.org/), I installed [Go](https://golang.org/) and [Hugo](https://gohugo.io) via
 ``` bash
 sudo dnf install golang
 mkdir -p ~/Build/go